The Art of Persuasive Nonprofit Story-Telling

 Bring your cause to life with good story-telling.
 Discover how to motivate, persuade and make your cause memorable by using stories to bring your organization to life for any audience.
 While statistics and data are important and meaningful, it is stories that truly convey who we are, who we serve and what results from our work Story-telling is an art that is shared through publications and direct mail solicitations; verbally, from the elevator speech to a funder presentation; and online via today’s social media tools.
 A well told story inspires and compels action and distinguishes your organization from the competition.

 This class explores the factors that make a story-telling presentation successful so that you are utilizing various communication tools effectively, maximizing support for your organization.
-Practicing your story-telling will reinforce your skills and raise your confidence level as you speak on behalf of your
+Practicing your story-telling will reinforce your skills and raise your confidence level as you speak on behalf of your organization.

 Audience: Executive directors, board members, marketing/communications and fundraising staff; appropriate for any level of experience.